JetBrains/Qodana/topics/docker-readme.md

 ## Usage statistics

-According to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html), we can use third-party services to analyze the usage of our features for further improving the user experience.
+According to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html), we can use third-party services to analyze the usage of our features to further improve the user experience.
 All data will be collected [anonymously](https://www.jetbrains.com/company/privacy.html).
 You can disable the reporting of usage statistics by adjusting the options of the Docker command you use.
 Refer to [this guide](docker-techs.md) for details.

 ## License

 By using the Qodana Docker image, you agree to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
-The Docker image includes evaluation license, which will expire in 30 days.
+The Docker image includes the evaluation license, which will expire in 30 days.
 Please ensure you pull a new image on time.

 ## Contact